 Before answering your question “How to make donuts without donut pan”, let’s see what kinds of donuts are available.
 This will decide if you actually need a donut pan or not.

 Dough donuts require yeast and time to let them rise.
-However, you can roll the dough and slice them into circle shapes with cookie cutters without any special tools or baking pans.
+However, you can roll the dough on a high-quality and durable pastry board, then slice them into circle shapes with cookie cutters.

 Take A Look At How To Make A Donut Pan